neilyio/ultra-scroll/README.md

 I also wanted to be able to scroll through image-rich documents without worrying about jumpy/loopy scrolling behavior.
-And my extra dumb mouse didn't work well either: small scrolls did nothing: you'd have to scroll pretty aggressively to get any movement at all.
+And my extra dumb mouse didn't work well either: small scrolls did nothing: you'd have scroll pretty aggressively to get any movement at all.

 How hard could it be to fix this?
 And the adventure began…